-How the Reconciliation Bill Would Impact Manufacturing and Energy in Texas
+How the "Big, Beautiful Bill" Will Impact Manufacturing and Energy in Texas

 Data is sourced from the Clean Economy Tracker unless otherwise noted.
-Data as of June 3, 2025.
+Data as of June 2025.
+Fact sheet updated July 2025.

 Questions?
 Reach out to us at info@cleaneconomytracker.org.